 Disinformation

 Disinformation is false or misleading information that is intentionally spread in order to deceive or manipulate people.
-It is often spread by governments or other organizations as a way to advance their own interests or to discredit their opponents.
+It is often spread by governments or other organizations as a way to advance their interests or to discredit their opponents.
 Disinformation can take many forms, including fake news, propaganda, and conspiracy theories.

 Malinformation

 Malinformation refers to factual information that is shared with malicious intent, such as to harm a person’s reputation or to create chaos.
 It is often spread with the intention of causing chaos or confusion, or with the goal of damaging an individual’s reputation or causing harm to a group of people.
-Malinformation can include things like cyberbullying, online harassment and spreading false rumors about someone.
+Malinformation can include things like cyberbullying, online harassment, and spreading false rumors about someone.

-All three types of false or misleading information can be damaging, but it is important to be aware of the differences in order to protect ourselves and others from their effects.
+Take: All three types of false or misleading information can be damaging, but it is important to be aware of the differences in order to protect ourselves and others from their effects.